mpah/UI5FlexibilityFavorites/README.md

 # UI5FlexibilityFavorites

-Set SAPUI5 Page Variants automatically without user input by key or name.
-Additional option preselect a page variant selected by default.
+Set SAPUI5 / SAP Fiori Page Variants automatically without user input by key or name.
+Additional option preselect a page variant selected as default for all users.
+This can be done by name or key.
 Requires the SmartVariantManagement Control in view.

 ### Before:
 ![image](https://user-images.githubusercontent.com/15245583/152566041-75e8713e-ac47-4acb-812b-0272407ce206.png)